urob/colemak-win/README.md

 ## Installation

-Download the binaries folder and run `setup.exe`.
-This will add Colemak to the list of available keyboards.
+Download the binaries folder, run `setup.exe`.
+This will add "Colemak DH" to the list of available keyboards (requires a reboot on Windows 11).
 It can be selected from the language bar (`Ctrl + Shift`) or set as system default in the language settings.

 ## Building from source